avaraline/Avara/README.md

 #### [💾 Download here!](https://github.com/avaraline/Avara/releases/tag/0.7.0-nightly.20201230)

-These builds been tested on Windows 10 and macOS Catalina (10.15).
+These are built with Windows 10 and macOS Catalina (10.15).

-If you're running an older macOS, you will probably need to [build it yourself](https://github.com/avaraline/Avara/wiki/Build-instructions).
+If you're running an older macOS, you will probably need to [build it yourself](https://github.com/avaraline/Avara/wiki/Build-instructions) due to differences in the C++ standard library between macOS versions.

 #### [🔍 Game server tracker](http://avara.io/)
 [Check the tracker](http://avara.io/) to get a list of currently active Avara servers.
 There's also a JSON feed available [here](http://avara.io/api/v1/games/)!